Special Unitary Parameterized Estimators of Rotation: Solutions to Wahba's Problem via SU(2)

 Multiplying the weights through again and stacking together $\mathbf{D}_i$ for each correspondence into $\mathbf{D}$ (real 2$n$ x 4 matrix), we can arrive at the following constrained least squares objective:

 The formulated objective in \cref{eq:G_P} is equivalent to the original problem statement, and the solution is well known as the eigenvector corresponding to the smallest eigenvalue of $\mathbf{G}_P$.
 Using \cref{eq:su_map} again, we can map $\mathbf{q}$ back to a special unitary matrix $\mathbf{U}$ giving a solution to the problem.
 Note that $-\mathbf{q}$ is also a solution since eigenvectors are only unique up to scale.
 However, the sign is irrelevant as $\mathbf{q}$ and $-\mathbf{q}$ map to the same rotation due to the double cover of quaternions over $SO(3)$ in \cref{eq:R_map}.
+For further theoretical details on this solution, see \cref{sec:general_stereographic}.